FauveNoir/allumette/README.md

 </pre>

 ## Installation
+For Debian and ManjaroLinux, you can install OpenAllumette by the [`install.sh` script](./install.sh) or with the following instruction:

 ### On Debian and Ubuntu
 OpenAllumette work with python3 and need both python3 and python3’s version of pygame.

-You can install OpenAllumette by the [`install.sh` script](./install.sh) or with the following instruction:

 Install first needed packages with: